tosborne1215/PrometheanHW/README.md

 Use mmap to iterate over a buffer and find matches within that buffer.
 Subprocess can be created to look at directories or files and that can make it a bit more scalable.
 It may make part of it less reliable, but I believe with some reliability checks I can cover those cases adequately. mmap and subprocess do present obstacles for portability and I may need to do some OS checks and change the behavior slightly to overcome those challenges.

 Build a Queue that has the files that need processed.
 Queues are threadsafe and I should be able to spin up as many threads to process the data as I need.
-I'll add the data to a stack and after all the files are processed I can then build the dict I need to return the data in.
+I'll return the data to the parent process for additions to the results dict.

 ### Code Structure and Classes